Native American protesters blocking road to Mount Rushmore in advance of Trump event

-KEYSTONE, S.D. -- President Donald Trump planned a fiery Mount Rushmore speech Friday night including denunciations of protesters he says are trying to "tear down" the nation's history.
-He's adding the condemnation of those who pull down statues to a big fireworks show and his more traditional July Fourth praise of America's past and values.
+"Those who seek to erase our heritage want Americans to forget our pride and our great dignity, so that we can no longer understand ourselves or America's destiny," Trump will say, according to the excerpts.

+The event drew thousands of spectators, most of them without masks, even as coronavirus cases spike across the country.
+The president was set to speak before a big fireworks show, the first to be held at the site in over a decade.

-Hours before the event, protesters blocked a road leading to the monument.
+Hours before Trump arrived, protesters blocked a road leading to the monument.
 Authorities worked to move the demonstrators, mostly Native Americans protesting that South Dakota's Black Hills were taken from the Lakota people against treaty agreements.

-One group parked three vans across the road and took the tires from two of them to make it more difficult to remove them.
-Several demonstrators climbed on top of the vans chanting "Land back!"
-Police and National Guard soldiers moved in and a standoff ensued, with police using pepper spray on several protesters.
-Tow trucks then began removing the vans from the road.

-The president has spoken forcefully against other protesters in Washington, D.C., and other cities who have tried to topple Confederate monuments and statues honoring those who have benefited from slavery, planned to target "the left wing mob and those practicing cancel culture," said a person familiar with his remarks and describing them only on condition of anonymity.
+About 15 protesters were arrested after missing a police-imposed deadline to leave.

 Trump was expecting a South Dakota show of support, with the state Republican Party selling T-shirts that feature Trump on the memorial alongside George Washington, Thomas Jefferson, Theodore Roosevelt and Abraham Lincoln.
 But concern about the coronavirus risk and wildfire danger from the fireworks, along with the Native American groups' protests were also present.